geemus/recipes/recipes/Treats/peanut_butter_change-ups.md

 * 200 g sugar (1 cup)
 * 134 g packed light brown sugar (2/3 cup)
 * 2 large eggs, at room temp
-* 146 g lighlty salted peanuts, finely chopped (1 cup)
+* 146 g lightly salted peanuts, finely chopped (1 cup)
 * Sugar, for sprinkling

 1. Center a rack in the oven and preheat to 350F.